JV Flex engages people 18 years+ living in Portland or Seattle to experience a JVC Northwest values-driven year of service within their communities.

 Supervision and Evaluation

-Weekly Supervision: It is vitally important to the well-being of your Non-Residential JV AmeriCorps member for the agency to create an intentional, weekly meeting with their site supervisor.
-Non-Residential JV AmeriCorps members often struggle to provide feedback to their supervisors, as well as to state their own needs or areas of dissatisfaction.
-Creating a weekly time together goes a long way to demonstrating your agency’s commitment to the Non-Residential JV AmeriCorps-relationship; allows you to offer constructive feedback; and gives them the opportunity to share concerns, surprises, and challenges.
+Weekly Supervision: It is vitally important to the well-being of your JV AmeriCorps member for the agency to create an intentional, weekly meeting with their site supervisor.
+JV AmeriCorps members often struggle to provide feedback to their supervisors, as well as to state their own needs or areas of dissatisfaction.
+Creating a weekly time together goes a long way to demonstrating your agency’s commitment to the JV AmeriCorps-relationship, allows you to offer constructive feedback, and gives them the opportunity to share concerns, surprises, and challenges.
 When the agency and staff are busy, the JV/AmeriCorps member may not seek out the help they need to have a successful year and provide the service your agency needs.

 Paperwork, Fees, and Compliance